kobolabs/metadata-moments/README.md

 In Kobo’s Excel template, simply input Master Brand information into the Main Character (brand) column.

 </br></br>
-## Publication Date, On Sale Date & Announcement Date
+## Publication Date & On Sale Date

 This is one of the most important pieces of information to be included in your metadata in order to be sure your titles will be on sale at the right time.
 You can manage preorders and promotions by effectively using date composites.